| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 useful in the future (for example, PCI selfassessments no longer suffice

 once you’ve been breached).
-Reconnaissance and Probing Delivery and Attack
+Reconnaissance and Probing

 Behavior indicating an actor attempting to discover information about